SaptakGit/namasteReactFoodApp/readme.md

 Class based Components:
     Older ways to to create components.

     The class based component is a class that extends the React.Component and it has a render method that return some piece of JSX.

     In Class based Components, to get the props we have to write a constructor.
 Inside the constructor we have to use the key-word super to access the props.

     Why dowe write super propos ?
 H.W

+    Whenever the class in created this constuctor is called now we can use this props anywhere in the class.

+    When a class instance is created the State is created.When a class instance is created first the constructor is created.
+So it is the best place to receive props,creating State.
+There is no hooks in class based components.
+We use this.state to create state variable.

+    The state is basically an object which contain all the state variables.

+    Render method will return some piece of JSX.